octo-technology/OpenTezos/docs/explorer/tzstats-smart-contract.md

 First, let's get the contract information.
 The "explorer" endpoints will be used (full reference [here](https://tzstats.com/docs/api#explorer-endpoints))

-In this example, one of the contracts has been migrated on edonet to KT1Vcj7ij2fP28MGuCstVGdGRTVafSTECyMV.
+In this example, one of the contracts has been deployed on edonet to KT1Vcj7ij2fP28MGuCstVGdGRTVafSTECyMV.

 Let's retrieve the contract details: